shami-sheikh/sami.demo/README.md

 # sami.demo
-this is my first repository <br> auther-sami sehikh
+this is my first repository <br> auther-sami sehikh (the devloperg)